9 Reasons to Visit Yellowstone in Winter

 4. View bison with winter coats.

+Outdoor activity options are endless.
+If you enjoy an active vacation, you’re in luck.
 Yellowstone offers miles of trails that lead past frosty woods, steaming hot springs and snow-covered meadows.
 You won’t soon forget gliding within sight of a bison herd or striding near elk tracks.
+Explore a trail on skis or snowshoes, such as the Lone Star Geyser trail that starts at Old Faithful Snow Lodge and is a total of nine miles roundtrip.
 You can learn about the wildlife and the winter ecology on guided snowshoe and cross-country tours.
-These are available through February.
+Guided snowshoe tours are available daily from Old Faithful Snow Lodge, and private tours and instruction are available from both winter hotels.
+Equipment is available for rental from Mammoth Hotel and Old Faithful Snow Lodge.

 6. Take a snowcoach tour.